May 2017: Tone Report: 9 absolutely essential Post-Punk Guitarists

 “UNSOUND is the only Burma album we’ve made since Vs. that I can listen to start to finish, never lose interest, and come out grinning when it’s over.”
 RCM.

-Miller would like to point out that the song OUTLAW was written over half a year before any Gang of Four record made it to the U.S.A. (i.e. zero influence by Gof4 because there could not have been).
+Miller would like to point out that he wrote the song OUTLAW half a year before any Gang of Four record made it to the U.S.A.
 The same thing with PEKING SPRING: it was written (and recorded) before Clint heard any Gang of Four songs.
-Of course, the minute they heard Gang of Four records, shortly after PEKING SPRING was released to local radio, they loved them.
+Of course, the minute the band heard Gang of Four records, shortly after PEKING SPRING was released to local radio, they loved them.